-Figure 2 depicts the distributions of the average temporal intensities of the transmitted (a) F and (b) SH pulse trains as a function of the peak amplitude $\sqrt{S_0}$ of the incident field for the same parameters as used in figure 1.
-As an example, in H Pesonen et al tical line), the temporal rms widths of the incident F, transmitted F, and transmitted SH pulse trains are 151 fs, 149 fs, and 115 fs, respectively.
-The corresponding transmitted-toincident pulse length ratios are 0.99 (F) and 0.76 (SH).
-A striking feature is seen in the shape of the SH pulse train in (b) where the intensity is double-peaked within the interval 2 GV m-1 $\lesssim \sqrt{S_0} \lesssim 15$ GV m-1.
+Figure 2 depicts the distributions of the average temporal intensities of the transmitted (a) F and (b) SH pulse trains as a function of the peak amplitude $\sqrt{S_0}$ of the incident field for the same parameters as used in Fig. 1.
+As an example, in the case of $\sqrt{S_0}$ 2.6 GV/m (indicated by the dashed vertical line), the temporal r.m.s. widths of the incident F, transmitted F, and transmitted SH pulse trains are 151 fs, 149 fs, and 115 fs, respectively.
+The corresponding transmitted-to-incident pulse length ratios are 0.99 (F) and 0.76 (SH).
+A striking feature is seen in the shape of the SH pulse train in (b) where the intensity is double-peaked within the interval 2 GV/m $\lesssim \sqrt{S_0} \lesssim$ 15 GV/m.
 This effect of dual-peak formation in the SH wave train is related to partial coherence of the incident GSM pulse train.
-More precisely, as pointed out in section 4.1, the strongest amplitude peaks of a random-shaped temporal realization of the incident partially coherent field locate on the both sides of the center of the average pulse [see figure 1(d)].
-As the realization propagates, SHG is strongest at the peak positions resulting in an SH realization whose intensity maxima are likewise located at both sides of the center [see the black curve in figure 1(e)].
-This feature is reflected to the average SH pulse which is two-peaked.
-Further, the two-peak structure of the SH beam vanishes if the incident pulse train is fully coherent (all pulses are identical and Gaussian).
-Thus, adjusting the partial coherence of the incident pulse train (ratio of σ_s and σ{μ}) may allow to tailor the average temporal shape of the train via a nonlinear material interaction.
-We further observe that, above $\sqrt{S_0} \approx 15 \text{ GV m}^{-1}$, a significant amount of energy transfers back to the F wave.
-The region where the effect is strongest is highlighted by the rectangle.
+More precisely, as pointed out in Sec.
+4.1, the strongest amplitude peaks of a random-shaped temporal realization of the incident partially coherent field locate on the both sides of the center of the average pulse [see Fig. 1(d)].
+As the realization propagates, SHG is strongest at the peak positions resulting in an SH realization whose intensity maxima are likewise located at both sides of the center [see the black curve in Fig. 1(e)].
+This feature is reflected to the average SH pulse which is